kevinpapst/AdminLTEBundle/Resources/docs/breadcrumbs.md

 ## Translating breadcrumb items

 You don't have to care about translating your breadcrumb, each item will be automatically displayed by applying the `|trans` filter.
-We apply the same principle like we do in the [Sidebar Navigation](sidebar_navigation.md).
+We apply the same principle as we do in the [Sidebar Navigation](sidebar_navigation.md).

 ## Next steps